JiaJiaJiang/itisModelViewer/README.md

 ### Options

-* url : The URLof the model file, supports `gltf`,`glb`,`fbx` files.
+* url : The URL of the model file, supports `gltf`,`glb`,`fbx` files.
 If not set, a cube will keep rotating and  you can change the default view.
 * alpha : (Switch) Make the background transparent.
 * antialiasOff : (Switch) Turn off antialias.
 * bgColor : (Switch) Set a background color.
 If `alpha` exists, this option will not take effect